KHappe/CyberTruckTrackerDataAnalysis/README.md

 Calculations for 2019.Q4 and 2020.Q1 are not very accurate.
 Post 2020.Q1 the calculations are better, but are still rough.
 From that point we use Tesla's quarterly delivery numbers to better adjust the starting position for each quarter.
-Assumption that some orders are cancelled, adding a 5% estimate on the number of deliveries cancelled per quarter.

-Including a break out of the Non Us and Tx totals.
-These values may adjust position in line.
+Including a break out of Tx totals.
 The Tx based reservations number have a higher chance of being moved up in the line, due to Tesla's standard practices of delivering first to local locations first.
 However, the adjustments should not be significant.